quadros/cloudengineerassociate/gcloud-commands.md

    gcloud app deploy app.yml

-    --version to specify a custom version ID\n --project to specify the project ID to use for this app --no-promote TO DEPLOY THE APP WITHOUT ROUTING TRAFFIC TO IT
+    --version to specify a custom version ID

+    --project to specify the project ID to use for this app

+    --no-promote TO DEPLOY THE APP WITHOUT ROUTING TRAFFIC TO IT

 3. LOGS